-Low risk of violent crime (home invasion and carjacking) exists throughout the country, mainly from May to September and around the Christmas holidays.
+Low risk of violent crime (home robbery and carjacking) exists throughout the country, mainly from May to September and around the Christmas holidays.

-Risk of petty crime exists throughout the country, especially in the city of Luxembourg (particularly on or near public transportation and in hotel lobbies).
+Moderate risk of petty crime exists throughout the country, especially in the city of Luxembourg (particularly during Schueberfoue, on or near public transportation, and in hotel lobbies).

 Scams involving false identity (such as criminals posing as police officers) and a wide range of financial activities have been reported.